 Federal agencies have signed off on making booster shots available to countless Americans who are already fully vaccinated against COVID-19, including anyone who is 65 and older.
-States have already begun rolling out the third doses, though there are concerns that the public will be confused about who can receive the boosters and whether or not they should following mixed messages from the Biden administration and scientists.
+States have already begun rolling out the third doses, and several states have already begun going beyond federal recommendations by expanding booster eligibility for all adults 18 and older.
 Below is what we know about the booster rollout, who is eligible, and what’s next.

 Who can get a booster shot now?